tonyvolen/Driver-s-Report/README.md

 #### 4. Scatter Plot & Correlation:
 The scatter plot between age and years of experience revealed no clear linear relationship between these two variables.
 This suggests that there is no direct correlation between a driver’s age and the number of years of experience they have.

+The scatter plot below shows the relationship between drivers’ years of experience and their Ages.

 ![image](https://github.com/user-attachments/assets/c02a7bb9-b81b-49ce-9954-825723b3ea8a)

 The heatmap further confirmed that there is a low correlation among the various variables in the dataset, indicating that none of the features are strongly related to one another.

+The heat map below show correlation between the numerical variables of the drivers’ dataset.

 ![image](https://github.com/user-attachments/assets/eec9f5df-72f2-4113-bc53-741f60d2a5a0)

 #### 5.Active Status Distribution:
 A pie chart displayed the proportion of active versus inactive drivers, revealing that 55% of the drivers are active, while 45% are inactive, providing insight into the current activity levels within the dataset.

+The below pie chart shows the distribution of drivers’ active status

 ![image](https://github.com/user-attachments/assets/33e056c3-cacc-4148-b4a3-1b38537a10a4)